 Persons in the first category are employed for their expertise in administrative positions.
 Their teaching is secondary.
 Persons in the second category, originally employed for their disciplinary expertise, are normally on subsequent contracts or are tenured.

-The President, the Provost and Vice President for Student Development, and academic administrators with faculty rank may vote in faculty meetings.
-The Provost and Vice President for Student Development, in consultation with the Faculty Executive Committee, rules on individual cases of eligibility to vote for administrators with faculty rank whose classification as an academic administrator is questionable.
+The President, the Provost, and academic administrators with faculty rank may vote in faculty meetings.
+The Provost, in consultation with the Faculty Executive Committee, rules on individual cases of eligibility to vote for administrators with faculty rank whose classification as an academic administrator is questionable.